 Masanjore – India

 When I was on my way to Darjeeling, I got a glimpse of this place pictured below in Masanjore, India, which falls midway between Rongtong and Ghoom.
 I took the picture in the early afternoon hours as I was about to reach my destination.
-There is a house on the hilltop that is believed to be haunted and closed for many years after the sudden death of a newly-married girl.
+There is a house by the river that is believed to be haunted and closed for many years after the sudden death of a newly-married girl.

 Somnath Roy blogs at Travel Crusade.

 During the height of the Arab slave trade, 15,000 slaves per year, bought and sold like cattle by wealthy ivory merchants and clove plantation owners were moved through the now idyllic island of Zanzibar.
 Tippu Tip was the most infamous and wealthy slaver, so-called due to the ‘tip-tip’ rattle of his army’s gun arsenal, which he used frequently on his slaves.
 He owned over 10,000 slaves spread across a half-dozen plantations throughout Zanzibar.
 So numerous were his captives that his chief concern was how to safely (or rather, efficiently) store such a large quantity of human cargo.

 You see, it’s very difficult to escape from a cave.
 Particularly if, like Tippu Tip, you selected ones that require a long ladder to access.
 I visited one such cave around Christmas when I was visiting Stone Town, the island’s capital.
 Compared to the hustle and bustle of the cities’ vibrant markets, it was a cold, eerie and unfeeling place.
 Thousands of slaves were held here, clambering over each other, fighting for space among the countless corpses for which daylight never returned.
 It is said their spirits remain trapped inside the cave, unable to escape.